George Green (mathematician): Posthumous fame and legacy

 The George Green Library at the University of Nottingham is named after him, and houses the majority of the university's science and engineering Collection.
 The George Green Institute for Electromagnetics Research, a research group in the University of Nottingham engineering department, is also named after him.
-In 1986, Green's Mill, Sneinton in Nottingham was restored to working order.
+In 1985, Green's Mill, in Sneinton, Nottingham was restored to working order.
 It now serves both as a working example of a 19th-century windmill and as a museum and science centre dedicated to Green.